^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Cholesterol is a secondary monohydric cyclic alcohol.
 Cholesterol enters the body with food, but most of it is formed endogenously (synthesized in the liver).
 Cholesterol is a component of cell membranes, a precursor of steroid hormones and bile acids.
-At least 10% of the population suffer from hypercholesterolemia.
-By itself, hypercholesterolemia is asymptomatic, but can lead to serious pathological changes in the walls of blood vessels in vital organs.
+At least 10% of the population suffers from hypercholesterolemia.
+Hypercholesterolemia itself is asymptomatic, but can lead to serious pathological changes in the walls of blood vessels in vital organs.

-Concentrations in the blood of cholesterol and triglycerides are the most important indicators of lipid metabolism in patients.
-They provide important information for further tactics of diagnosing lipid metabolism disorders, solving the issue of hospitalization, choosing a method of treatment and evaluating its effectiveness.
-The concentration of cholesterol above 6.5 mmol / l is considered a risk factor for the development of atherosclerosis.
-There is a relationship between the increase in cholesterol in the blood and the risk of developing CHD.
-In individuals at risk for IHD, the definition of cholesterol in the blood is recommended to be performed every 3 months.
+Blood cholesterol and triglyceride concentrations are the most important indicators of lipid metabolism in patients.
+They provide important information for further diagnostic tactics of lipid metabolism disorders, deciding on hospitalization, choosing a treatment method and assessing its effectiveness.
+Cholesterol concentrations above 6.5 mmol/l are considered a risk factor for atherosclerosis.
+There is a relationship between the increase in blood cholesterol concentration and the risk of developing coronary heart disease.
+In individuals at risk for coronary heart disease, it is recommended to determine blood cholesterol once every 3 months.

-Reference values (norm) of concentration of total cholesterol in blood serum
+Reference values (norm) of total cholesterol concentration in blood serum

 Age groups